CSUBioGroup/DeepLncLoc/README.md

 The other details can see the paper and the codes.

 # Citation
-Min Zeng, Yifan Wu, Fuhao Zhang, Chengqian Lu, Fang-Xiang Wu, Jianxin Wang, Min Li.
-DeepLncLoc: predict the subcellular localization of long non-coding RNAs by using deep learning techniques based on subsequence embedding
+Min Zeng, Yifan Wu, Chengqian Lu, Fuhao Zhang, Fang-Xiang Wu, Min Li.
+DeepLncLoc: a deep learning framework for long non-coding RNA subcellular localization prediction based on subsequence embedding.
+Briefings in Bioinformatics 23 (1), 2022, bbab360.

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details